-The Sustainable Community

-Strategy process has provided

-the LSP with the knowledge and

-understanding of the issues that

-have been identified in our

-district as the priorities for

-consideration and action.

-The LSP will concentrate on the

-following seven key areas over

-the next three years, we will

-however also be managing the

-performance of, undertaking or

-supporting work on other areas.

-- Supporting the Ageing Population

-- Fostering Greater

-Community Cohesion

-- Strengthening the Third Sector

-- Increasing Accessibility to Services

-- Keeping Rochford Safe

-- Encouraging Economic

-Development: Skills, Employment and Enterprise

-Promoting a Greener District
+The Sustainable Community Strategy process has provided the LSP with the knowledge and understanding of the issues that have been identified in our district as the priorities for consideration and action.
+The LSP will concentrate on the following seven key areas over the next three years, we will however also be managing the performance of, undertaking or supporting work on other areas.

+Supporting the Ageing Population Fostering Greater Community Cohesion Strengthening the Third Sector Increasing Accessibility to Services Keeping Rochford Safe Encouraging Economic Development: Skills, Employment and Enterprise Promoting a Greener District

 An Action Plan will be developed annually that will performance monitor projects, activity and actions that relate to these seven identified priorities.
+See Appendix 1 for the Action Plan.